tomasherceg/dotvvm-docs/Pages/basics-binding-context.md

 </div>
 ```

+### Control Context Variable

+The `_control` binding context variable can be used in user control files (`*.dotcontrol`) to access properties of the user control.
+See the [Markup Controls](/docs/tutorials/control-development-markup-controls) chapter for more info.

+### Collection Context Variable

-Additionally you can use the `_collection` binding context variable to access the current item index and other properties in the `ItemTemplate` of a `Repeater` or similar data-bind control.
-You can use the following properties:
+Additionally, you can use the `_collection` binding context variable to access the current item index and other properties in the `ItemTemplate` of a `Repeater`, `GridView` or similar data-bound control.
+The variable defines the following properties:

 * `_collection.Index`
 * `_collection.IsFirst`